Yeah!!! Good day fellow Hunters and upcoming Hunters.

 – Larger attack area equals lots of low hanging bugs

-– Smaller Scope can sometimes be ignored because people think large scaope is easier
+– Smaller Scope can sometimes be ignored because people think the large scope is easier

 – But when the scope is interwoven it can be hard to understand